kervinck/gigatron-rom/Utils/lcc/README.md

 ```

 Now we have a program that we can send to a Gigatron with sendFile.py
-(Python 2...!), or load into an emulator.
+(Python 2...!), or load into directly into one of the emulators.

 Original README from lcc project
 ================================